-Modified Timetables:
+Modified Timetables (MTT):

 We expect all of our young people to have a full-time offer; it is their legal right to an education.
-In exceptional circumstances as per Telford & Wrekin Guidance distributed to schools in relation to MMTs, modified timetables for our Children in Care should be created in consultation with the Virtual School and Social Worker and reviewed every 6 weeks.
+In exceptional circumstances, as per Telford & Wrekin Guidance distributed to schools in relation to MMTs, modified timetables for our Children in Care should be created in consultation with the Virtual School and Social Worker and reviewed every 6 weeks.
 All modified timetables require a parental signature.
 For Children in Care, this would normally be the Social Worker, but there is an expectation that the Virtual School agrees this prior to a Social Worker signing.
-The VSH has complete oversight of any MTT and any CIC who is placed on a MTT is reviewed regularly.
+The VSHT has complete oversight of any MTT and any CIC who is placed on a MTT is reviewed regularly.
 It is the responsibility of school at which the child is on roll, to consult with the VS regarding number of hours the child is receiving.
-We review all MMT weekly and expect to see an increase in the number of hours of education a CIC is attending.
+The Virtual School Team ensure a weekly audit of MTT is completed to ensure the above is adhered to.